RezvanEhsani/RIF-Scores-with-Alternative-Correlation-Measures/README.md

-A tool for computation of Regulatory Impact Factor(RIF) scores with alternative correlation measures  and tested on gene expression data for prostate cancer
+A tool for computation of Regulatory Impact Factor(RIF) scores with alternative correlation measures  and tested on gene expression data for prostate cancer.

 Required packages:

 	edgeR: Version >= 3.20.9